On January 25, 2023, Halton Regional Council approved the 2023 Budget and Business Plan.

 Highlights of investments

-- Halton Region Community Investment Fund (HRCIF): $250,000 to meet new and emerging community needs and to continue with recovery from the impacts of the COVID-19 pandemic.
+- Halton Region Community Investment Fund (HRCIF): $250,000 increased investment to meet new and emerging community needs with services provided by non-profit organizations in Halton.
+The HRCIF now totals $4.0 million.

-- State-of-Good-Repair Program: $6.4 million increase in transfers to support the water and wastewater state-of-good-repair capital program.
+- State-of-Good-Repair Program: $7.9 million increased investment to support the water and wastewater state-of-good-repair capital program, and $1.0 million increased investment to support the transportation capital program.

 Both files are now compatible with screen readers.
 If you require either document in an alternate format: